-I. 9 LANGUAGE (GS 4.9.5 part)
+I. 9 LANGUAGE )

-- I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH AND FRENCH.
-IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - Printed material (e.g. Task Data, Meteorological information etc) shall be in English and may additionally be in French.
-The language used verbally during briefings shall be English. - I.9.3 In the rules the masculine form is used as a standard.
+- I. 9.1 THE RULES AND INFORMATION CIRCULATED TO NACS AND COMPETITORS OR ISSUED DURING THE EVENT SHALL BE IN ENGLISH AND, AT THE DISCRETION OF THE ORGANISER, THE LANGUAGE OF THE HOST COUNTRY.
+IN ALL INTERPRETATIONS THE ENGLISH-LANGUAGE VERSION SHALL PREVAIL.
+(GS 4.5.4) - I. 9.2 Printed material (e.g. Task Data, Meteorological information etc) shall be in English.
+The language used verbally during briefings shall be English. - I. 9.3 In the rules the masculine form is used as a standard.
 Wherever you find the masculine form, it is implied that the feminine form is included.